jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 ## ROMMON
-[Boot the switch in ROMMON-mode](../access-cisco-device-rommon/index.md) using a cold start.
-If the password recovery mechanism is enabled, it is possible to either keep the startup configuration file or choose to discard it.
-If the password recovery mechanism is disabled, you are forced to discard all device configuration.
+[Boot the switch in ROMMON-mode](../access-cisco-device-rommon/index.md){:target="_blank"} using a cold start.
+If the password recovery mechanism is *enabled*, it is possible to either keep the startup configuration file or choose to discard it.
+If the password recovery mechanism is *disabled*, you are forced to discard all device configuration.

 ### Password recovery mechanism enabled